The 8 best dehumidifiers – combat condensation and mould, plus dry laundry quickly with our tried-and-tested favourites

 Having one of the best dehumidifiers can offer a reliable solution to removing moisture from the air.
 From banishing damp, mould and condensation to helping to dry washing in the colder, wetter months, a dehumidifier is an essential appliance to have handy around the home.
 It’s one you’ll find helpful to have access to when drying out fresh plaster during a renovation, too (trust us – we’ve been there!)

-Its versatility is unrivalled, and yet when it comes to buying a dehumidifier the technical specifications can be a lot to get your head around.
+Its versatility is unrivalled, and yet when it comes to buying a dehumidifier, the technical specifications can be a lot to get your head around.
 Much like the time when you’re looking at the best portable air conditioners; anything that manages the indoor air quality can be heavy talk.
-You might spend weeks deliberating which tank capacity to go for, or what extraction rate actually means for the job in hand.
-This is where we can help.

-As a team, we’ve spent months testing some of the latest and greatest dehumidifiers from top brands including Meaco, and some of the lesser-known brands too.
-We’ve evaluated the moisture removal, made a note of the noise levels and calculated the running costs.
-With this information we’ve created a list of our best six dehumidifiers to help you narrow down your search.
+As a team, we’ve spent months testing some of the latest and greatest dehumidifiers, evaluating factors like moisture removal, noise levels and running costs.
+With this information, we’ve created a list of the best eight dehumidifiers, with Meaco 20L Dehumidifier coming out on top.

 The quick list

 Not sure where to start in your search for the best dehumidifier?
-We've put together a handy overview of the dehumidifiers on this list, along with quick links that allow to you skip down the page to get a more detailed review of the particular product you like the look of.
+We've put together a handy overview of the options on this list, along with quick links that allow to you skip down the page to get a more detailed review.

 An effective dehumidifier with low running costs